stark1tty/awesome-PhD/README.md

 - [WORLDWIDESCIENCE](https://worldwidescience.org/index.html): WorldWideScience.org is a global science gateway—accelerating scientific discovery and progress through a multilateral partnership to enable federated searching of national and international scientific databases and portals.

 ### Teaching
-- [AWESOME STEAM](https://awesomesteam.org/): Awesome STEAM is a community curated list of high quality science, technology, engineering, art, and math (STEAM) resources for specific STEAM courses that students and teachers all over the world across all grade levels can use to supplement their learning.
+- [AWESOME STEAM](https://awesomesteam.org/): Awesome STEAM is a community-curated list of high-quality science, technology, engineering, art, and math (STEAM) resources for specific STEAM courses that students and teachers all over the world across all grade levels can use to supplement their learning.
+- [JOURNAL OF OPEN SOURCE EDUCATION](https://jose.theoj.org/about): The Journal of Open Source Education is an educator-friendly journal for publishing open-source educational materials and software.
+- [WIKIVERSITY](https://en.wikiversity.org/wiki/Wikiversity:Main_Page): Wikiversity is a Wikimedia Foundation project devoted to learning resources, learning projects, and research for use in all levels, types, and styles of education from pre-school to university, including professional training and informal learning.

 ### Visualizations and Design